God Is Working His Purpose Out: History

-In 1894, Ainger was a Master at Eton College, where he had a reputation of being a fair teacher and had the respect of his pupils for a reasonable approach to discipline at the school.
+In 1894, Ainger was a Master at Eton College, where he had a reputation for being a fair teacher and had the respect of his pupils for a reasonable approach to discipline at the school.
 As the son of a vicar, he had written a number of songs and hymns for the school in English and in Latin.
 Ainger wrote "God Is Working His Purpose Out" as a tribute to the Archbishop of Canterbury, Edward White Benson, who was a former Master at Rugby School and headmaster at Wellington College. it was also written as a hymn for the boys of Eton.
 The hymn was first published in a leaflet with a tune composed by Kingham titled "Benson".

 "God Is Working His Purpose Out" was then published nationwide in the Church of England's "Church Missionary Hymn Book".
 It also started to be published within public school hymnals, however when it was published in "Public School Hymn Book" the tune was changed from "Benson" to a newly commissioned tune titled "Alveston".
 Some modern hymn books also do not use "Benson" as the tune, instead using "Purpose", written by Martin Shaw in 1953. although Common Praise (the successor to Hymns Ancient and Modern) continues to do so.